 This is one of those topics that I am totally embarrassed to admit that I know first-hand how to fix… but here we are, almost a week post-lice outbreak at my house and I have completely destroyed all of those nasty critters.
 Hallelujah!
 Here’s my now, go-to, recipe for DIY Lice Spray.

-It just goes to show that no matter how “clean” you and your family are (and I have been cleaning like a mad-woman lately even before the outbreak), it can happen to anyone, so don’t feel so bad.
+It just goes to show that no matter how “clean” you and your family are (and I have been cleaning like a mad-woman lately even before the outbreak), it can literally happen to anyone, so don’t feel so bad.

-I have to share with you all the hilarious story about the discovery.
+I have to share with you all the hilarious story about the discovery though.

 My oldest child is a bit of a hypochondriac, so I almost brushed off her concerns when when she told me that she thought that she had head lice… but just to appease her, I started looking through her hair and sure enough I saw a couple of critters within a matter of moments…